 Through a four-year progression, with a program complementing each of the four social impact core courses, Social Impact Fellows have the opportunity to build the skills needed to thrive as well-rounded leaders in today’s complex world, and to cultivate a sense of purpose.

 The Social Impact Fellows program provides an opportunity to:

-Dive deeper into the UN Sustainable Development Goals (SDGs) and make an impact by on the goal of your choice by pursuing research, volunteering, or an entrepreneurial endeavor
+- Dive deeper into the UN Sustainable Development Goals (SDGs) and make an impact by on the goal of your choice by pursuing research or an entrepreneurial endeavor

 Apply for a Social Impact Stipend

-If you are pursuing an early-stage social venture, or are planning to intern with a government or non-profit organization, you can apply for funds each semester and break to support your endeavors.
+If you are pursuing an early-stage social venture, or are planning to intern with a government or non-profit organization, you can apply for funds each semester to support your endeavors.

 Since 2006, we have awarded more than 333 stipends to students seeking to apply their business and entrepreneurial skills to tackle a social, environmental, or economic problem.
 The social impact stipend program is another great way to join a community of like-minded students seeking to create change.

 Join us for the Stern Undergraduate College Book Club series.
 Book Club offers an opportunity to connect with professors, staff, and fellow classmates in an informal setting, and to read a book for pleasure a few times each semester over lunch.
 Check out the latest Book Club selections (both fiction and non-fiction options are available each semester), and RSVP through Stern Life.